finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

     }
 }
 ```
-Optionaly, You may provide a custom timeout for hostnames.
+Optionally, You may provide a custom timeout for hostnames.
 This will raise an Issue for any network call to the specified hosts, that takes more than the specified time for completion.
 Do note that specifing timeout will not interfere in any way with your network calls.